swikritijoshimalla/SFPD_2020-2024/README.md

 **Project Team**
-This project was developed by Swikriti Joshi and Eduardo Rosas, graduate students in the Big Data Analytics program at San Diego State University.
+This capstone project was developed by Eduardo Rosas and Swikriti Joshi, graduate students in the Big Data Analytics program at San Diego State University.
 Their shared goal is to apply data science and visualization techniques to real-world challenges, using open data to promote transparency, ethical analysis, and community engagement.

+**Spatial-Temporal Crime Prediction and Socioeconomic Modeling in San Francisco (2020-2024)** **Team:** SF Terabytes - Eddie Rosas & Swikriti Joshi **Affiliation:** San Diego State University, Big Data Analytics (BDA 600 Capstone Seminar) **Instructors:** Dr. Gabriela Fernandez & Dr. Ming-Hsiang Tsou **Project Website:** SFPD 2020–2024 Crime Project **Contact:** erosas9172@sdsu.edu (Eddie) · sjoshi2639@sdsu.edu (Swikriti)

+This capstone project investigates how crime patterns evolve across San Francisco by integrating five years of incident-level data (2020–2024) with machine learning, time-series forecasting, and geospatial modeling.
+The goal is to understand when and where crime risk increases, and how temporal cycles, district-level patterns, and routine-activity trends can support fair, data-informed public safety planning.

+The analysis combines Python-based machine learning (Decision Trees, SARIMAX, Prophet), ArcGIS spatial processing, and dashboard visualization.
+Daily crime counts were used to train a Decision Tree classifier that predicts high-incident days, achieving a Macro-F1 score of approximately 0.61 and ROC-AUC ≈ 0.65.
+For short-term forecasting, citywide daily totals were modeled using Prophet and SARIMAX, with Prophet obtaining a MAPE of 8.6% and producing stable 30-day forecasts capturing strong weekly and yearly seasonal cycles.

+Spatially, incidents were aggregated at the police district level and joined to official district boundaries, enabling district-level comparisons and hotspot identification.
+These spatial and temporal outputs were integrated into an ArcGIS Dashboard that visualizes district-level risk, historical patterns, and forecast summaries in an interactive and accessible format intended for both public users and decision-makers.

+Throughout the project, we emphasized transparency, interpretability, and ethical considerations.
+While predictive models can support public safety efforts, they also present risks related to bias, data quality, and public perception.
+Our framework highlights responsible use: predictions are designed to inform community-focused planning, not punitive enforcement.
+Together, the classification model, forecasting pipeline, and spatial dashboard create a unified, reproducible system for understanding crime dynamics in San Francisco.